 Above - The top graph in the figure presents real time water level data at 5-minute resolution while the lower graph shows daily average levels relative to the previous 20 years.
-Water levels in the Mackenzie Delta continue to rise at normal rates for this time of year.
+Water levels in the Mackenzie Delta are rising as is normal for this time of year.